4th December 2017

 Step 10.
 Mark the direction of the cut.
 In this case it will be a 22.5’ cut to form a 45’ wall intersection.
 Normally this would be a 90’ internal corner which requires a simple square cut on this end of the skirting.

 Step 11.
-Tilt saw over on 22.5 degrees and perform the internal mitre cut to the over end of skirting.
+Tilt saw over on 22.5 degrees and perform the internal mitre cut to the other end of skirting.

 Step 12.
 Install skirting board by positioning in place, ensuring the internal scribe joint in the corner is a neat fit where it meets the adjacent skirting, already installed.